San Diego Custody Rights Lawyer

 Custody Definitions and Rights in California

 Going through a divorce can be a traumatic experience under any circumstances, but when children are involved, then it becomes of utmost importance to secure a satisfactory outcome that will keep the interests of the children and both parents at the forefront.
 Every parent has the right to an ongoing and meaningful relationship with his or her children, including members of the armed services involved in custody issues.
-With 35 years of proven experience, The Law Office of Thomas M. Huguenor can advocate for your parental rights and ensure that you will have a fair and mutually beneficial child custody arrangement.
+With 35 years of proven experience, Huguenor Mattis, A.P.C. can advocate for your parental rights and ensure that you will have a fair and mutually beneficial child custody arrangement.

 According to California law, when both parents agree, then preference should be given to joint physical and legal custody.
 However, if they can’t come to an amicable agreement, then the court has the widest discretion possible to come up with a solution that is in the child’s best interests.
 This makes it imperative for a parent to be properly represented so as to avoid a decision that makes it difficult to be a part of their child’s life moving forward.

 - Legal custody, indicating who makes important decisions for your children